k-vangool/ticket_prepper/README.md

 # ticket_prepper
 A script to prepare the tickets for edgeconnex locations.
+Currently only supports AMS01.

 To run the ticket prepper:
 - Export the tickets from edgeos.edgeconnex.com, while you're logged in.
-- Change the name of the .xlsx file to: "input_tickets.xlsx" and put it in the same folder as ticket_prepper.exe.
+- Make sure the file extension is .xlsx, other extensions are not supported.
 - Run ticket_prepper.exe
-- The script will do two things:
+- The program does the following:
-      * Open a browser window which will have all the to be checked tickets opened.
-      * Return the excel file: "tickets_DATE.xlsx" which contains solely the tickets concerned to SOC.
+	* Lets you select the file that contains the tickets that need to be opened.

-**Future updates**
+	* Opens each and every ticket that is relevant for the SOC in a seperate chrome window.
+	* Returns a file with relevant tickets, although one could use the original file.

+**Possible Future Updates**

 Features that might be added:
 - Automatically updating the tickets with the correct responses.